llescure/42_ft_server/README.md

 Please note you can use either sites-enabled or sites-available since they are linked by a symbolic link.

-If you turn off the autoindex when you type http://localhost and http://localhost/html on your web browser you should see a 403 error
+If you turn off the autoindex when you type http://localhost you should see a 403 error

 Please check the following docs on Docker: https://www.cloudbees.com/blog/docker-basics-linking-and-volumes/ to understand the basics